CIML-bioinformatic/JPGlab_LysoDC/README.md

 **Important note:** The definition of the bassins coordinates is done in the R code, more precisely in the src/step8/analysis_improve_rnavalocity_plot.R at line 114.
 If you do not use the original t-SNE embedding, you have to change those coordinates to suit the new embedding.

 #### Input
 This step use input from previous analysis.
 Here is a tree presentation of the content of the folder $WORKING_DIR/data/step7 as it should be before the execution of the analysis.
-Note that the file "cell_cluster_mapping.tsv" is the on from step6 output NOT the one from step5 output.

     step7
     └── input